-- The associate vice president, senior directors, and directors of the organizational area of Georgia Tech Human Resources. - All directors, associate directors, and head coaches in the Athletics Department. - The senior director of Stamps Health Services. - All advisors to student clubs and organizations.
+- The associate vice president, senior directors, and directors of the organizational area of Georgia Tech Human Resources. - All directors, associate directors, and head coaches in Georgia Tech Athletics. - The senior director of Stamps Health Services. - All advisors to student clubs and organizations.